azs06/agents-hub/README.md

 ## Notes

 - Agent CLIs (claude, gemini, codex, vibe) must be installed and available in `PATH`.
-- Unix socket is the default transport used by the CLI/TUI.
+- Unix socket is the default transport used by the CLI/TUI (CLI `send` will try A2A over HTTP first when available).
 - CLI/TUI send the current working directory to agents when available (Codex uses it for `--cd`).